Douglas Hurd: Early life

 Hurd was born in 1930 in the market town of Marlborough in Wiltshire.
 His father Anthony Hurd (later Lord Hurd) and grandfather Sir Percy Hurd were also Members of Parliament.
 Douglas attended Twyford School and Eton College, where he was a King's Scholar and won the Newcastle Scholarship in 1947.
 He was also captain of school (head boy).

-After school Hurd did National Service, which he did not particularly enjoy, at a time when the Berlin Blockade made a Third World War seem far from unlikely.
+Following school Hurd did National Service, which he did not particularly enjoy, at a time when the Berlin Blockade made a Third World War seem far from unlikely.
 He began in July 1948 with a compulsory period in the ranks of the Royal Regiment of Artillery alongside young men of all social backgrounds.
 He later recorded that although living standards were no great shock after the spartan conditions at public school in those days, the petty dishonesty which he saw in the barrack room, and the waste of time which was so large a part of a conscript's experience, made him sceptical in later years of constituents' demands for a restoration of National Service.
 He was selected for officer training, attended Mons Officer Cadet School, Aldershot; from November 1948, and was commissioned as a second lieutenant in the 5th Regiment, Royal Horse Artillery (as it was then called) at the start of March 1949.
 He was released from the Army in September 1949 to take up his place at Cambridge University.
 He trained for a few weeks each summer as a reserve officer until 1952.

 Hurd went up to Trinity College, Cambridge, in the autumn of 1949.
 He achieved an upper second (II:1) in his preliminary exams in summer 1950.
 In March 1951 he was approached by an admiral to be recruited to British Intelligence.
 He attended a selection panel, but withdrew from the process because, he later wrote, he did not want a career which would have to be pursued in secret.
 Hurd's brother Julian, who was on the officer training course at Aldershot at the time, committed suicide in June 1951.
 In his third year, Hurd served as chairman of the Cambridge University Conservative Association for Michaelmas (autumn) Term 1951 and president of the Cambridge Union Society in Easter (summer) Term 1952.
 His special subject for study was the Second French Republic.
 He graduated in 1952 with a first-class degree (BA) in history.

 In 1952, Hurd joined the Diplomatic Service.
 He was posted to China, the United States and Italy, before leaving the service in 1966 to enter politics as a member of the Conservative Party.